Denver Crush Injury Lawyers

 Compartment syndrome: Swelling and bleeding in muscles that have sustained crush injuries can interfere with blood flow to the area, damaging nerve and muscle cells and causing tissue death.
 A compartment consists of muscle tissue, blood vessels, and nerves, grouped together and encased in a membrane that is not capable of expanding.
 The swelling of the tissues within the membrane can cut off blood supply and cause permanent damage.

 Potentially liable parties for crush injuries will depend on whose negligence caused the injuries.
 When crush injuries are sustained in a traffic collision, the at-fault driver may be liable.
 If crush injuries occur on a construction site, depending on the circumstances, potentially liable parties may include the property owner, a contractor or subcontractor, an architect or engineer, an equipment manufacturer, a machine operator, or a governmental agency.
 The truth is, determining the liable party may require and in depth look into the facts of the case.
-Our Denver personal injury lawyer can investigate your crush injury incident to determine fault and liability.
+Our Denver personal injury lawyers can investigate your crush injury incident to determine fault and liability.
 They can also help you receive the compensation that you deserve.

 Generally, crush injuries require extensive medical treatment and may cause long-term disability.
 You need a lawyer on your side who can assess the full extent of your losses and fight for the compensation you deserve.
 Depending on the severity of your injuries and the nature of any complications, damages you may be entitled to claim in a crush injury case may include: